git-pratap-shrey/uniAI/README.md

 ### Limitations
 * Fixed-size chunking (semantic chunking planned)
-* No reranking or evaluation metrics yet for full RAG answers
-* Only one subject fully ingested (Python)
 * Cloud LLM rate limits during heavy testing
 * CSRF is disabled for the Django query endpoint (requires securing before production).
 * Production auth and rate limiting are not implemented.